 It's getting easier to see today's rail action while avoiding that mean Georgia sun, thanks to a growing number of railfan platforms provided by some forward-thinking communities.

 Converting abandoned rail lines to trails keeps the corridors intact for transportation purposes and helps to preserve railroad history.
 Continue on to the rail-trails page.

 Since the 1830s many thousands of railroad bridges, trestles, and viaducts have been built to carry trains over Georgia's streams.
 Continue on to the bridges pages.

 Georgia doesn't have as many railroad tunnels as some states, but it does have one of the oldest (1849-50), another that continues in use on a busy rail line, as well as a tunnel that now has a bike trail through it.
-Continue on to the tunnels page.
+The tunnels page is here.

-Certainly the most well-known story in Georgia's railroad history is that of the theft of the General during the Civil War.
+Certainly the most well-known story in Georgia's railroad history is that of the theft of the General in the Civil War.